December 12, 2022

 There are many avoidable fees that traditional title companies try to charge that you may be unaware of, including:

+It is important to be aware of these fees and to ask your title company to explain them if you are not sure why they are being charged.
 Fees tend to vary on a state-by-state basis.
 Investors entering a new state should compare the prices of multiple title companies.
 Fees that aren’t common in other states where you’re doing business might be the norm in the new state.
 Also, the way fees are split between buyer and seller can vary from state to state.
 For example, while the buyer typically pays the settlement fee in Ohio, Kentucky, and Indiana, the buyer AND the seller both pay a hefty settlement fee in Florida.

 At Empora we provide our estimated fees upfront so you know exactly how much each deal will cost.
 Check out our Closing Costs Calculator to estimate your closing costs.